jpvanoosten/VolumeTiledForwardShading/README.md

 # Prerequisite

-## Windows 10 SDK
+The project comes with a precompiled (release) build executable that can be used to test the project.
+The project was built using the Windows 10 SDK (10.0.16299.0).
+If you just want to run the demo without first installing Visual Studio, the Microsoft Visual C++ redistributable must be installed first.

-The project has been compiled and tested using the Windows 10 SDK (10.0.16299.0).
-The latest Windows 10 SDK can be downloaded from the [Windows 10 SDK website here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
+The Visual C++ redistributable installer can be found in the [Redist\MSVC\\<version\>](Redist/MSVC/) folder.

 ## CMake